kwyxz/steamdeck/README.md

 I did remove various templates I was not interested in from the original theme.
 So if too many things are missing for your setup, you can go back to ES-EpicNoir, no hard feelings.
 The gamelists are full of pre-fetched Metadata, but you'll need to scrape the rest of the Media (boxarts, videos, etc).

+### Shell scripts

+Most shell scripts are helpers for ES-DE, some based off scripts coming with Emudeck, some other originals.
+The `fix-shaders-vertical.sh` script heavily uses MAME to find out what arcade games (cps1/cps2/naomi) use a vertical monitor in order to set FBNeo / Flycast and shader options appropriately.
+MAME doesn't need it as MAME automatically rotates the screen (and does not use the HyperSpaceMadness shaders).

 ### Theme artworks